class-hooks/class-hooks/README.md

 Respective React hooks counterpart:
 - `useContext`

-> ℹ️ context is only accessible after the component is mounted.
+> context is only accessible after the component is mounted.
 Therefore, you cannot use `getContext` from the body of a custom hook.

 ### The Rules of Class Hooks
 In order to get the best out of class hooks, there are several rules that we need to follow: